gimlet-app/gimlet-api/README.md

 You can also get the data in CSV format.
 You can do this either by setting the request header `Accept: text/csv` or by changing `/questions` to `/questions.csv` in your URL.

+Note that there is **no pagination** on these requests.
+If you request a date range with a million questions, we'll stream them all to you.
+Be ready.

 #### Adding a question

 ```